 Like the Chavin and the Moche, they farmed potatoes, tomatoes, squash, beans, corn, peanuts.
-The Nazca grew cotton, and used nalbinding (a kind of early knitting) and embroidery to make complicated, expensive clothing.
+The Nazca grew cotton, too, for their clothing.
 To bring water to their farms, the Nazca built a lot of irrigation canals and underground aqueducts.

 By the 500s AD, the Nazca weren’t doing so well.
 Possibly they had cut down a lot of trees to make room for their cotton and corn farming and that caused erosion.
 Terrible floods wiped out a lot of their irrigation system.
 About 750 AD, the Nazca culture collapsed into a bunch of smaller states.
 By 1400 AD, the Inca built an empire that unified Peru.